Home page Site search Site index

-While this case study is about racism, how it is handled and the solutions that are proposed could be applicable to two broad categories of issues:
+While this case study is about racism, how it is handled and the solutions that are proposed could be applicable to two other categories of issues:

 Use this case study to think about how a body of believers needs to act when there is a sinful cancer growing within it.